microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Administration/DeviceManagement.Administration/docs/v1.0-beta/New-MgDeviceManagementVirtualEndpointExternalPartnerSetting.md

 # New-MgDeviceManagementVirtualEndpointExternalPartnerSetting

 ## SYNOPSIS
-Create a new cloudPcExternalPartnerSetting object.
+Create new navigation property to externalPartnerSettings for deviceManagement

 ## SYNTAX